 - Non-Competition Agreements

-In an asset sale of purely goodwill, which occurs where a business sells its client lists and trade-name, it is crucial for the deal to include a non-competition agreement.
-This is because the entire purchase price is predicated on the goodwill of the seller.
-There are no hard or physical assets such as product, equipment or inventory which make up the value of the business.
-Goodwill of a business is typically intimately tied to the seller who has generated that goodwill in the marketplace.
-If he or she is to continue to operate a similar business, the value of the goodwill being purchased is reduced to 0$ effectively destroying your purchase.
+In an asset sale of purely goodwill, which occurs when a business sells its client lists and trade-name, it is crucial for the deal to include a non-competition agreement, preventing the seller from opening the same or similar business.
+Because the entire purchase price is predicated on the goodwill of the seller, there are no hard or physical assets, such as product, equipment or inventory that make up the value of the business.
+Goodwill of a business is typically intimately tied to the seller, who has generated that goodwill in the marketplace.
+If he or she is to continue to operate a similar business, the value of the goodwill being purchased is reduced to zero, effectively destroying the purchase.

-Illustrating with an example, say an insurance broker wishes to sell his or her book of business to a purchaser.
+For example, an insurance broker wishes to sell his or her book of business to a purchaser.
 The purchaser purchases the client list (goodwill) from the seller for $50,000.
-The purchaser does so in the hopes that the client list that was purchased will continue to use the purchaser as their insurance broker moving forward.
-Typically, in these circumstances, the seller will introduce the purchaser to the clients and indicate that this is his or her successor of the business to incentivize the customers to continue to purchase policies through the purchaser.
+The purchaser does so in the hopes that the clients on the purchased client list will continue to use the purchaser as their insurance broker moving forward.
+Typically in these circumstances, the seller will introduce the purchaser to the clients and indicate that this is his or her successor to incentivize the customers to continue to purchase insurance through the purchaser.
 However, if the vendor doesn’t sign a non-competition agreement in connection with the goodwill sale, the seller can simply open up shop across the street and continue to sell insurance.
-Of course, all of its existing clients which were ostensibly sold to the purchaser, will come across the street and purchase insurance from the seller with whom they have a relationship with.
-The purchaser will have purchased goodwill for $50,000 that has been reduced to 0$ when the purchased clients don’t stick with the purchaser-successor and revert back to the seller.
+Of course, all of its existing clients will come across the street and purchase insurance from the seller, with whom they have a relationship.
+The purchaser will have purchased goodwill for $50,000 that has been reduced to zero.

 For this reason, non-competition agreements are crucial in goodwill sales and are extremely important in hard asset sales as well.

 Employees usually represent the other contentious item when negotiating an asset purchase.
 Under law, when the assets of a business are sold to a new purchaser, all of the employees become successor employers to the purchaser.
-This means that all of their liability being their work history, vacation pay, termination pay and severance pay entitlements get transferred to the purchaser.
-If the purchaser wishes to terminate an employee after 6 months of buying the business, the purchaser must pay the employee termination pay representing the entire time the employee was employed by the previous business.
-The previous employment could have been for 15 years, which results in a large bill of tens of thousands of dollars which must be paid by the buyer.
+This means that all of the employees’ liability, such as their work history, vacation pay, termination pay, and severance pay entitlements are transferred to the purchaser.
+If the purchaser wishes to terminate an employee after 6 months of buying the business, the purchaser must pay the employee termination pay, representing the entire time the employee was employed by the previous business.
+Without provisions in place to protect the buyer, he or she could potentially have to pay a large bill in termination pay to an employee who was previously employed for many years.

 Then, the purchaser will offer employment to the employees on substantially the same terms as the previous employment.
 The employees will start work for the purchaser effective the closing date, and the purchaser will only be labile to its employees for vacation, termination and severance pay from that day forward.

-Of course, however, the vendor does not wish to terminate the employment of its employees as this will result in a large payment of termination pay, severance pay and accrued vacation pay.
-The seller may wish to increase the purchase price to reflect these liabilities.
-As both the seller and the purchaser’s interest are fundamentally at odds, the issue of employees typically become a contentious issue when negotiating an asset purchase or sale.
+Because the seller will be saddled with a large payout to his/her employees, the seller may wish to increase the purchase price to reflect these liabilities.
+As both the seller’s and the purchaser’s interest are fundamentally at odds, the issue of employees typically become a contentious issue when negotiating an asset purchase or sale.

 Why You Need a Commercial Lawyer for your Purchase or Sale of a Business